pvalle6/sMLDE/README.md

 - Code contains all scripts for the encoding and dimensional reduction for inputs into ML.
 	* HPC
-		* contains unworking/untested scripts to run zeroShot on HPC
+		* contains working scripts to run zeroShot on HPC
 		* contains unworking/untested scripts for glycanDock use on HPC
 		* contains original working scripts for FlexPepDockUse
 	* EP_DE_Encoding_Scripts